Mathmate-il/mathmate-server/README.md

 **Stage 1:**

-- Cummunity based forum where anyone can ask math-related questions using a well suted interface.
+- Community based forum where anyone can ask math-related questions using a well suited interface.
 - Implementing tagging system

 **Stage 2:**